Layerpath/layerpath-docs/docs/demos/create-a-demo.md

 ### Capture Help Guide

-For complex workflows, LayerPath can automatically:
+For complex workflows, Layerpath can automatically:

 - **Generate step-by-step guides** from your demo
 - **Create downloadable PDFs** of the process